-Mariners’ bullpen coughs up three runs in ninth inning loss to Rays
+Mariners’ bullpen coughs up three runs in ninth inning in loss to Rays

 The defense never got to make a play on the go-ahead run.
 Former Mariner Ji-Man Choi, who came into the game hitless in his last 14 at-bats, fell behind 1-2 in the count.
 Bass threw back-to-back sliders at his back foot trying to induce a swing and miss.
 Choi offered at neither.

 “Tip my hat to him for taking those two pitches,” Bass said.
 “If you don’t swing at the first one, I feel you are definitely swinging at the second one.
 But he didn’t.
-He stayed discipline.”
+He stayed disciplined.”

-With the count full, Bass fired a fastball that was a ball out of his hand.
-Choi had his walk and the go-ahead run scored.
+With the count full, Bass fired a fastball that was a ball right out of his hand.
+Choi had his walk, and the go-ahead run scored.

-“You have to make pitches especially that late in the game and I just didn’t do that tonight,” Bass said.
+“You have to make pitches especially that late in the game, and I just didn’t do that tonight,” Bass said.

-The inning fell apart from here.
+The inning fell apart from there.
 J.P.
-Crawford mishandled Tommy Pham’s soft groundball for a run-scoring error and a failed attempt at inning-ending double play scored another run.
+Crawford mishandled Tommy Pham’s soft groundball for a run-scoring error and a failed attempt at an inning-ending double play scored another run.
 Tampa had three runs on the one hit that started the inning — it was the only ball to leave the infield.

 “Anthony has been really good for an extended time,” Servais said.
-“They laid off some tough pitches, they had some good at bats, certainly with the lead-off single, the walk of Kiermaier.
+“They laid off some tough pitches, they had some good at bats, certainly with the leadoff single, the walk of Kiermaier.
 And Choi, I thought he executed pretty well on some back foot sliders, you got to give him credit, he laid off them.

-Most guys in that situation with the bases loaded don’t have that enough discipline, they’re not going to swing at that pitch.
+“Most guys in that situation with the bases loaded don’t have that enough discipline; they’re not going to swing at that pitch.
 Not a lot going his way tonight, but Anthony has been throwing the ball really really good.”

 That three-run outburst became more galling when Ryan Court hit a solo homer in the bottom of the ninth to trim the lead two.
 Even if Bass had only allowed the one run, there might have been hope.
 But three runs was just too much.

-It was the Rays first win at T-Mobile Park in their last 10 tries.
+It was the Rays’ first win at T-Mobile Park in their last 10 tries.

 The Mariners got a solid outing out of lefty Marco Gonzales that ended a little prematurely.
 After some early issues, he still worked 6 1/3 innings, allowing two runs on seven hits with two walks and a season-high nine strikeouts.

-Gonzales’ outing ended after Willy Adames led off the seventh inning with a one-hopper that struck Gonzales in the back of his leg.
+Gonzales’ outing ended after Adames led off the seventh inning with a one-hopper that struck Gonzales in the back of his leg.
 He scrambled to collect the ball and throw Adames out at first base.

 “He got smoked pretty good,” Servais said.

-Gonzales was in obvious pain and limping a little which brought athletic trainer Rob Nodine and Servais out of the dugout.
+Gonzales was in obvious pain and limping a little, which brought athletic trainer Rob Nodine and Servais out of the dugout.
 With right-hander Cory Gearrin already warming in the bullpen and Gonzales’ pitch count at 98, the Mariners decided to make a change.
 An irritated Gonzales stalked off the mound.

 “I tried to fight it,” Gonzales said.
 “With where we were at in the game, I wanted to stay in.
 I didn’t see a reason to come out.
 But with pitch count getting high, Skip said he was making the executive decision and it was best to go to the pen.”